deep-generative-models-AIM5036/deep-generative-models-AIM5036.github.io/_posts/2022-11-12-NormalizingFlows.md

 $$p_x(x) = p_z(f^{-1}(x)) \left| \det \left( \frac{\partial f^{-1}(x)}{\partial x} \right ) \right|$$

 where $p_x(x)$ is the unknown distribution.
-From the image below, it starts with a known distribution, easy to sample, that once passed through the function $f$ it will resemble the orginal unknown distribution.
+A visual explanation of this equation can be foung from the image below.
+It starts with a known distribution, easy to sample, that once passed through the function $f$ will resemble the orginal unknown distribution.
 This is where the jacobian intervenes, as we are aiming to relate the inputs with the outputs of the function.
-Since this transformation was applied it should be normalized, that is done by using the determinant, due the definition presented beforehand.
+Plus, since this transformation was applied it should be normalized, which is done by using the determinant, due the definition presented beforehand.

 ![Imgur](https://i.imgur.com/t5ZFi7c.png)